Deltares-research/ResilientPlotterClass/readme.md

     ```

 ## Documentation
-The documentation for the Resilient Plotter Class is currently only available locally.
+The documentation for the ResilientPlotterClass is currently only available locally.
 After cloning the repository, the documation can be found in `ResilientPlotterClass/docs/documentation/_build/html/index.html`.